andrea-favaro/io-app-assistance-form/README.md

 - [TypeScript](https://www.typescriptlang.org/)
 - [React](https://reactjs.org/)

+## How to run the app in the development mode

+1. Move into your actual work directory (replace `<work-dir>`):
+   Example: cd <work-dir>/io-app-assistance-form
+2. Launch `npm install` in your terminal, wait for the installation of the packages to finish.
+3. Launch `npm start`

+If you want to see what these commands are for, see the section [Useful scripts](#useful-scripts)

 ## How to generate questions/answers

 This tool uses a function utility named `utilityFormGenerator` that takes advantage of the library [conversational-form](https://space10-community.github.io/conversational-form/docs/1.0.0/getting-started/) to generate HTML tags based on JSON files contained in src/form.